 We'll be adding more details for Christmas 2018 closer to the time, so keep checking back.

 Countdown to Christmas in London

-Trafalgar Square is where you'll find the huge Christmas tree, donated to the people of Britain by the city of Oslo each year, and it's lit up beautifully from early December.
-On weekday evening and weekend afternoons lots of different groups get involved in carol singing beneath the tree, making it a very festive place to be.
+Trafalgar Square is where you'll find the huge Christmas tree, donated to the people of Britain by the city of Oslo each year, and it's lit up from early December.
+The decorations themselves usually cause some debate, but on weekday evening and weekend afternoons lots of different groups get involved in carol singing beneath the tree, making it a very festive place to be.

 London's Christmas lights

 London's Christmas light switch-ons begin in November — here's what's being switched on when this year.
 It began with the Oxford Street Christmas lights switch-on on 6 November.
 We've rounded up some of the best photos of this year's lights (and if Christmas trees are your thing, we've got London's loveliest here).
 We have to say though, this may well be our favourite 2018 Christmas light display.